dtzxporter/DTZxPorterLanding/_tools/henri.md

 - 1.06 - Update program library for improved preview rendering and loading indicator.
 - 1.07 - Rework material/image references to fix missing images for materials.
 - 1.08 - Add support for second uv layer.
 Fix some more materials.
+- 1.09 - Fix error exporting some worlds.
+Fix even more materials.